 Mixing creatine with coffee or tea?

 Some people prefer to mix creatine with hot drinks like coffee or tea.
-This is possible and does not affect the stability of creatine, but keep in mind that coffee contains caffeine, which has stimulating and diuretic effects.
-In excess, caffeine could counteract some of the benefits of creatine by affecting hydration, so moderate your intake.
+This is possible and doesn't affect creatine's stability, but keep in mind that coffee contains caffeine, which has stimulating and diuretic effects.
+In excess, caffeine could counteract some of creatine's benefits by affecting hydration, so keep consumption moderate.

 Recommendation on liquid temperature

-Although creatine dissolves better in warm liquids, it’s not necessary to use hot water.
-If you prefer to take it cold, just shake or stir it longer to ensure better mixing.
+Although creatine dissolves better in warm liquids, it is not necessary to use hot water.
+If you prefer to take it cold, just shake or stir longer to ensure better mixing.

 Stay well hydrated

-It’s important to drink enough water throughout the day when taking creatine, as creatine can draw water into muscle cells, which could dehydrate the rest of the body if you don’t consume enough fluids.
+It is important to drink enough water throughout the day when taking creatine since creatine can draw water into muscle cells, which could dehydrate the rest of the body if you don't consume enough fluids.

-In conclusion, creatine is a highly effective supplement for improving physical performance and increasing muscle mass, but its optimal use depends on how it is taken.
+In conclusion, creatine is a highly effective supplement for improving physical performance and increasing muscle mass, but its optimal use depends on how it's taken.

-Knowing the different forms of creatine available, performing a loading phase or maintaining a constant dose, and choosing the best time to take it are key factors for maximizing its benefits.
-Additionally, it’s important to know how to mix it properly and maintain adequate hydration.
+Knowing the different forms of creatine available, doing a loading phase or maintaining a constant dose, and choosing the best time to take it are key factors in maximizing its benefits.
+Additionally, it's important to know how to mix it properly and maintain adequate hydration.

-By following these recommendations, you can ensure you get the most out of creatine and reach your training goals faster.
+By following these recommendations, you can ensure you're getting the most out of creatine and reach your training goals faster.

 From the NDL Pro-Health team we will provide you with tips to maintain a healthy lifestyle.
 Sharing knowledge and product recommendations to offer optimal solutions for your daily routine, for your workouts and subsequent recovery, all with the goal of helping you achieve physical and mental wellness.